By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One method of working on those issues is to employ art therapy.
 Art therapy does not mean the therapist and the client sit around and color or draw pictures.
 There is a reason for the art and it is therapeutic.
 The child who could not explain something bad that has happened to them can often draw a picture of that experience or of the feeling that event created.
 Once the picture has been drawn they can begin to describe the things they pictured.
 Amazing insights can develop as a result of using visual methods to supplement the client’s vocabulary.

 Sometimes you can express yourself best by moving.

 kinesthetic learners need to move and feel the situation.
 One technique that I have used in a group setting is to have a client who is unable to describe how they feel about their family create a “family sculpture.”
-They make up a list of family members which we display on a white board.
+They make up a list of family members that we display on a whiteboard.
 Then other clients are asked to play the roles of those family members and positioned around the room.
 The client tells each “family member” where to stand.

 The group then asks the client why each person is standing where they are.
 Clients discover that they always felt that one person was closer to them than another or that two family members stay apart from the rest and excluded them.
 This becomes a topic to talk about and sometimes exercises to do at home to improve relationships with those family members they saw as distant from them.